 – Do you know what the best-selling Buffalo Bunch record was?

 I think they all sold about the same amount.
 But if I had to guess I’d say it was “T.I.T.T.S” or “Music Box”.
 But most of our money was made by DJing anyway, not by selling records.

 – In my opinion, your most impressive music was made as For The Floorz, yet no-one seems to have heard of that act, which is funny.

-> Both of the tracks we made as For the Floorz were good, but they came out towards the end of the French Touch wave, so the timing wasn’t good for us.
-We probably sold 2000 copies or less of that EP, and now that I think of it, I never even cleared any of our samples for it.
+Both of the tracks we made as For the Floorz were good but they came out towards the end of the French Touch wave, so the timing wasn’t good for us.
+We probably sold 2000 copies or less of that EP, and now that I think of it, I never even cleared the samples for it.
 We only cleared samples for releases on Roulé and Crydamoure because we never expected our other material to sell anything.

-> – Another group you formed in the early 2000s was called We In Music.
+– Another group you formed in the early 2000s was called We In Music.
 That’s the fourth artist name in less than five years.
 You seem to enjoy creating new groups.

 I know (laughs).
 It was because of my relationship with Paul.
 He was always on the edge of quitting house music, but then he’d come back.
 I think being the younger brother of Guy Manuel created an image around him that he didn’t like, so he’d tell me that he was quitting house music, but then I’d get a call from him one month later, saying “Romain, I have a sample for a house track.
 Let’s work on it! “, and I’d be like, “I thought you said you were quitting… “.
 But ultimately we ended up working together again on We In Music, along with Fabien.